What’s the best budget TV?

 Every TV that passes through our doors gets put through a series of tests and naked eye checks to gauge its overall picture quality and optimal settings.
 Key things we look out for are screen uniformity, black level, maximum brightness and colour vibrancy/accuracy.
 We also check input lag to make sure gamers won’t lose their edge when playing online.

 Gone are the days when spending more than £1,000 got you a chunky, 32-inch box with a disappointing screen.
-TVs have improved no end, and are now slimmer, more attractive and better-sounding than ever before.
+TVs have improved no end, and are slimmer, more attractive and boasts lots of features.
 Most important of all, though: they offer a far better viewing experience too.

 If you’ve had an ear to the ground in the world of TV tech, you’ll have likely heard the terms 4K and UHD bandied about.
 We explain both technologies in more detail in our article What is 4K TV and Ultra HD?
 Put simply, however, 4K is a picture technology that quadruples the pixel count of Full HD, creating sharper, more lifelike images.